 Festival research projects

 A number of recent and current national and international research projects are evidence of the surge in academic interest in festival culture.
-I have been involved in some capacity with each of these, as a research partner, invited speaker, or advisory board member.
+I have been involved in some capacity with each of these, as lead researcher or a research partner, invited speaker, organiser, or advisory board member.

 - 2012-2015 Connected Communities Leadership Fellowship (AHRC, includes research project on festival as temporary and as anti-community)